MrT-Stephens/CSharp-Digital-Vending-Machine/README.md

 ## Key Features

+* Can dynamically add/remove items for the show panel.
+* Clicking on an item will add the item to the basket and increase the total price of the order.
+* Clicking the checkout button will slide out a payment panel.
+*

 ## Installation

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Visual Studio](https://visualstudio.microsoft.com/).
 You can either clone the respiratory directly in [Visual Studio](https://visualstudio.microsoft.com/) or run this in your command line: